aiplanethub/getting-started-with-deep-learning/module-5-understanding-convolutional-neural-networks-cnns-applied-problem-solving-on-the-real-world-dataset/267-CNN, Transfer Learning & Data Augmentation.md

 ### Basic Understanding of Filter, Stride & Convolution

-This is a brilliant explanation of how a kernel/filter makes convolution possible.
-For the people worried about how exactly does one get a particular size when applying a kernel on a matrix, this will solve your confusion.
+This brilliantly explains how a kernel/filter makes convolution possible.
+For the people worried about how exactly one gets a particular size when applying a kernel on a matrix, this will solve your confusion.